-The sstate and eligible entities will coordinate programs and form partnerships with other organizations serving low-income residents of the communities and members of the groups served by the sstate, including religious organizations, charitable groups, and community organizations.
-The state CSBG and LIHEAP programs are members of the sstate's faith-based community effort.
+The State and eligible entities will coordinate programs with and form partnerships with other organizations serving low-income residents of the communities and members of the groups served by the State, including religious organizations, charitable groups, and community organizations.
+The State CSBG and LIHEAP Programs are members of the State's Faith Based Community effort.